 A way out of the Metro Area in Sauk Rapids, but remote locations are always bigger, and spookier.

-Molitor's Haunted Acres is open on weekend and selected other nights, from October 8 until October 31.
+Molitor's Haunted Acres is open on weekends and selected other nights, from September 28 until October 31.

 Two haunted barns, haunted hay ride, cage maze, and a beer tent at Running Aces in Columbus, just by I-35, about 30 minutes north of Minneapolis.

-The Nightmare Hallow-Scream Park is open weekends and select week dates from October 5 - October 31.
+The Nightmare Hallow-Scream Park is open weekends and select week dates from October 4 until November 2.

 The Twin Cities' newest Halloween attraction.
 Before the snow starts falling, ski hill Buck Hill converts into a large scare zone with four haunted houses.